aravind12c/Cucumber_Framework_Parllel_Docker/README.md

 ## Note
 I have added retry scenarios on failures.
-There is 5% chance of cases getting failed due to payment failures.
-If any case gets failed, that particular case will be triggered once again.
+If by chance any case fails while execution, then it will automatically triggers the failed cases.